 For best results, do your strength and moderate- / high-intensity cardio workouts during your eating window.

-Low-intensity workouts can happen in your fasting window if you feel good exercising while fasted.
+Low-intensity workouts can happen in your fasting window if you feel good exercising while fasting.

 Refer back to your goals and your body.
 If you: